timmes/tweet-del/README.md

 ## Delete your tweets using a simple script written in Golang.

 ### Step 1: Create a personal backup of all your tweets
 In order to delete all your tweets, you need to get a backup of your data first.
-Twitter allows you to easily export all of your past tweets into a CSV file which hou need for the next steps.
+Twitter allows you to easily export all of your past tweets into a .js file which you need for the next steps.

 Navigate to the “Your Twitter Data” section on [Twitter's settings page](https://twitter.com/settings/your_twitter_data).
 You'll receive a .zip file by mail from Twitter.